miguelgimenezgimenez/accedo-movie-player/README.md

 ## Architecture:

-To Structure the project I have grouped the components as Atoms, Molecules, Organisms and Pages:
+To Structure the project I have grouped the components as Atoms, Molecules and Pages:

 ### Atoms